 Recent Activity

-2019 was a busy year, one that involved a significant increase in the number of individuals and families receiving direct services at both of our Pennsylvania offices and virtually through our on-line telehealth program.
-A more detailed report was provided to the Board at an end-of-year meeting held on December 28th.
-Our final budget for the 2019 year will be available for review in May, after the accountant submits our state and federal tax returns.
+Prior to the start of the pandemic, 2019 was busy.
+It was a year that involved a significant increase in the number of individuals and families receiving direct services at both of our Pennsylvania offices and virtually through our on-line telehealth program.
+A more detailed report was provided to the Board at an end-of-year meeting held on December 28,2019.

-Our Board held its annual meeting on December 28th using a conference call format.
-A majority of Board Members participated therefore we had a quorum.
-Five itemswere presented for discussion and decision-making regarding goals for 2020:
+Our Board held its annual meeting on December 28, 2019 using a conference call format.
+A majority of Board Members participated, therefore we had a quorum.
+Five specific itemswere presented for discussion and decision-making regarding goals for 2020:

 1. Should Deerwood Family Services participate in the development of the recommended Children’s Arts Center, using a portion of space at the California building; and, if so, should a virtual component be included?
 (Work in the Arts Center will be video-recorded with parent approval)?
 Unanimous consent provided